Cost of Living in Munich vs Berlin: Your Ultimate Guide

 Key Takeaways

-• ✓ Munich is consistently ranked as Germany's most expensive city.
+• ✓ Munich is consistently ranked among the most expensive cities in Germany and Europe.

 How It Works